vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen - Note</summary>

-[141]: Yamuna objects that we cannot have two altogether different denoting powers in langauge, one to convey a transitory thing, another to convey a non-transitory thing.
+[141]: Yāmuna objects that we cannot have two altogether different denoting powers in langauge, one to convey a[[??]] transitory thing, another to convey a non-transitory thing.
 The only possible explanation is that of lakṣaṇa "figurative usage," which remains related to the mukhyā vṛttiḥ "principal usage."
 But he will deny the entire construction (67).
 </details>

 <details><summary>मूलम्</summary>